 Taiyu-ji’s pagoda is very lovely, but the tall buildings around it can make it a little hard to see.

 Inside of the pagoda, is a statue of the Bodisattva, Fudo Myouou.
 Supposedly, Fudo Myouou can make one of your dreams come true if you pray to him.
 Some people will even touch this statue while they pray.
+Also, make sure to visit their garden after praying!

 The Grave of Lady Yodo